wjl/config-make/README.md

-# make-config
+# config.mk

-This is just a copy of my GNU Make configuration I use on many projects that I've put here so I can more easily share it with others.
+This is a copy of the GNU Make configuration I've used on dozens of projects that I've put here so I can more easily share it with others.
-Feel free to use
-as-is, modify it, or just mine it for ideas.
+Feel free to use as-is, modify it, or just mine it for ideas.

-Basically this just configures GNU Make to operate with much better defaults, taking us a few tiny steps closer to having a decent build tool.
+Basically this just configures GNU Make to operate with **much** better defaults, making it much more of a pleasure to use.

 Using this essentially requires:
 - A modern version of GNU Make.